adititiwariiiii/adititiwariiiii/README.md

 - 👋 Hi, I’m @adititiwariiiii
 - 👀 I’m interested in web development and designing
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning IT
-- 💞️ I’m looking to collaborate on designing
+- 💞
 - 📫 How to reach me dm me at adititiwariiiii on instagram

 <!---